Net-Advantage/DeveloperFundamentals/src/DependencyInversionFundamentals/README.md

 ## Summary

+In this lesson, we learned about:
+- Dependency Inversion and why it is important.
-In this lesson, we learned about the Service Locator pattern and how it can be used to resolve dependencies in .NET applications.
-We also learned about the different lifetimes of objects in Dependency Injection and how they can be used to optimize performance and manage resources.
+- The Service Locator pattern and how it can be used to resolve dependencies in .NET applications.
+- The different lifetimes of objects in Dependency Injection and how they can be used to optimize performance and manage resources.